“TO ME, CORIANDER SCREAMS SOUTHEAST ASIA: THINK THAI GREEN CURRY, MALAYSIAN LAKSA OR VIETNAMESE PHO BROTH”

 Market herb hero

-There are a number of options for Borough’s biggest users of fresh coriander, not least among the Market’s hot food vendors such as Horn OK Please and Gujarati Rasoi (and, of course, all the greengrocers).
-However, my hero on this occasion is Borough Olives, who use coriander to great effect alongside a few of their wonderful olives.
+There are a number of options for Borough’s biggest users of fresh coriander, not least among the Borough Market Kitchen’s hot food vendors such as Horn OK Please and Gujarati Rasoi (and, of course, all the greengrocers).
+However, my hero on this occasion is Borough Olives, which uses coriander to great effect alongside a few wonderful olives.

 A recipe suggestion

-This winter slaw takes inspiration from the flavours of Vietnamese and Thai cooking (coriander, lime, chilli and fish sauce), and matches them with the great British cabbage.
+My winter slaw takes inspiration from the flavours of Vietnamese and Thai cooking (coriander, lime, chilli and fish sauce), and matches them with the great British cabbage.
 It’s vibrant and quite punchy (particularly if you can get your hands on a Japanese black radish).
-You could partner this slaw with many things—not least a buffet or as padding to a baguette—but definitely consider some crunchy on the outside, fatty and unctuous elsewhere, roast pork belly.
+You could partner this slaw with many things – not least a buffet or as padding to a baguette – but definitely consider some crunchy on the outside, fatty and unctuous elsewhere, roast pork belly.